lancedb/lancedb/docs/src/python/dlt.md

 4. **Write the pipeline code inside `rest_api_pipeline.py`:**

-    The following code shows how you can configure `dlt`'s REST API source to connect to the [OMDb API](https://www.omdbapi.com/), fetch all movies with the word "godzilla" in the title, and load it into a LanceDB table.
-For more details on the `dlt` REST API source, see [here](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api).
+    The following code shows how you can configure dlt's REST API source to connect to the [OMDb API](https://www.omdbapi.com/), fetch all movies with the word "godzilla" in the title, and load it into a LanceDB table.
+The REST API source allows you to pull data from any API with minimal code, to learn more read the [dlt docs](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api).

     ```python